Rajakani/rajakani.github.io/docs/applicationDesign/designPrinciples/solidPrinciples.md

   You can avoid these problems by asking a simple question before you make any changes: What is the responsibility of your class/component/microservice?

   If your answer includes the word “and”, you’re most likely breaking the single responsibility principle.
 Then it’s better take a step back and rethink your current approach.
 There is most likely a better way to implement it.

+#### What is Dependency
+    A dependency is any object that another object requires.
+For example : A Car class has a dependency on Engine class.
+A change in one dependency object should not have any impact on the consuming classes.
+Having a 'new' keyword to create instances of dependant classes is to be avoided at any cost. 'new' keyword means tightly coupled classes.

+    One way to avoid this is by using Interfaces.
+Say IEngine and this can be passed on as a dependency to Car Constructor.
+This way Car and Engine can be developed and tested separately.